 Rate Limiting

-The API enforces a per-org sliding-window rate limit.
-Every response — successful or not — carries the current state of your budget so you can pace requests proactively instead of reacting to 429s.
+The API supports a per-org sliding-window rate limit, but it is off by default — requests are unthrottled until a per-org per-minute limit is configured on your plan.
+When a limit is in effect, every response — successful or not — carries the current state of your budget so you can pace requests proactively instead of reacting to 429s.

 The numbers

 Limits are shared across all keys in an org — if one key burns the budget, all keys in the org see 429s until the window slides.
-Need a higher ceiling for a specific use case?
+Need a limit raised, lowered, or set?
 Contact support.

 Headers on every response